An Unexpected Career Transformation for an Aviation Enthusiast

 Since George Tavares ’15 was a young boy, he had an interest in aviation.
 His father worked at LaGuardia Airport for many years and brought home lots of entertaining aviation-related items like toy planes that continued to fuel his interest.
 He was not quite sure what his father’s job was at first, but even years later when he learned his father was a chef at an airport restaurant, not a pilot, his intrigue with aerospace never wavered.

-When Tavares was very young the family lived in Washington Heights and then moved to Corona Queens.
-At the time, it was a rough neighborhood and there was a lot of criminal activity taking place.
+When Tavares was very young the family lived in Washington Heights and then moved to Corona, Queens.
+At that time, this was a rough neighborhood and there was a lot of criminal activity taking place.
 Tavares remained on the straight and narrow due to his family’s religious nature and stability that helped keep him grounded while setting his sights on achieving his goals.
-He had a friend who attended Aviation High School and then Vaughn College, known as the College of Aeronautics at the time.
+He had a friend who attended Aviation High School and then Vaughn College—known as the College of Aeronautics at the time.
 Tavares applied to the Air Force with the hope of flying, but when he was not accepted he decided to follow in his friend’s footsteps and attend Vaughn.

-He enrolled in 2012 in the Aviation Training Institute.
+Tavares enrolled in 2012 at the Aviation Training Institute.
 “I loved the College.
-It had small classes and I fell in love with what I was learning,” said Tavares.
+It had small classes and I fell in love with what I was learning,” he said.
 While working towards his airframe and powerplant (A&P) certificates, he secured a part-time internship at a job fair held at the College and that led to an offer of a full-time position at Lucas Aerospace.
 “I jumped at the chance, and didn’t wait to finish the A&P program because I thought I had all the classes I needed to succeed.”

-Unfortunately the aviation field suffered a downturn after 9/11 and though Tavares wanted to stay with aviation, a friend told him to look at positions at Con Edison.
+Unfortunately, the aviation field suffered a downturn after 9/11.
+Though Tavares wanted to stay with aviation, a friend told him to look at positions at Con Edison.
 While not widely known, power generation and utility companies have gas and steam turbine engines that are utilized for restoring power quickly, and regularly hire graduates with A&P certification.
 Tavares went on an interview where he was slated for a position, but a hiring freeze was in place.
-Fortunately for Tavares, KeySpan took over the company, interviewed him and he was hired to work at the Ravenswood Generating Station in Queens.
+Fortunately for Tavares, KeySpan took over the company, interviewed him, and he was hired to work at the Ravenswood Generating Station in Queens.